Calculation of LTV

 50 customers purchased an annual subscription at €120 each.

-100 customers chose the basic monthly plan at €12 per month.
+100 customers opted for the basic monthly plan at €12 per month.

 60 customers subscribed to the premium plan at €18 per month.